 I use dried cranberries in this recipe, but you can substitute any dried fruit.
-You could use dried figs, apricots, cherries, or mangos instead.
+You could use dried figs, apricots, cherries, or mango’s instead.
 If you aren’t a fan of maple syrup you can drizzle honey.

 Living in northern Michigan we have access to delicious maple syrup from friends and neighbors.
 I’d say we are a little spoiled, but I love that we have local maple syrup at our fingertips.

 Overnight Oatmeal Recipe

-- 1 cup steel cut oats
+1 cup steel cut oats

-- 4 cups water
+4 cups water

-- 1 cup dried cranberries
+1 cup dried cranberries

-- 1 apple, peeled, cored and chopped
+1 apple, peeled, cored and chopped

-- ⅛ cup brown sugar
+1/8 cup brown sugar

-- Place steel cut oats, water, cranberries, apple and brown sugar in slow cooker.
+Place steel cut oats, water, cranberries, apple and brown sugar in slow cooker.